Hello and welcome!

 Who are you?

-If I didn’t call your name, you’re not enrolled.
+If I didn’t call your name, you’re not enrolled (well, as of 9:30 this morning).
 This probably means you either are on the wait list, or you want to be.
-Make sure you talk to me after class if this is the case!
+Make sure you talk to me after class if you are not enrolled and cannot add yourself through SPIRE!

 An example of well-established forensic techniques